berk245/algorithms-and-data-structures/3-Algorithms/2-sorting-algorithms/2-insertion_sort/insertion_sort.md

   - 2( 1 + 2 + 3 + .. + (n-3) + (n-2) + (n-1) )
     or
-  - 2 ( n \* (n-1) / 2) = n^2 - n
+  - 2 ( n \* (n-1) / 2)
+    or finally as

+- n^2 - n

 This equation shows that the Worst Case time complexity for Insertion Sort is quadratic, **O(n^2)**.

 - #### Average Case O(n^2)

-  The average case is similar to the worst case scenario.
+  The average case is similar to the worst-case scenario.
 Instead of having a descending sorted list, we have two assumptions: - Half of the elements in the array will be in the right place (so no swapping operations) - Half of the values will be inserted in the middle of the 'sorted' section.

   Therefore the equation for the average case would be: